Providing for the needs of a person with a disability

 It is obviously a matter of great concern to parents to be able to provide a good standard of housing for their disabled child on a long term basis.

 If parents are in a position to leave their house to be lived in by the person with a disability this can be done through a trust in the will, providing the trustees can organise suitable backup facilities.
 For example, if parents have a three bedroom house it could be lived in by their disabled child and two boarders and the rent from the boarders could pay for the backup facilities.
 Sometimes a live-in houseparent might be necessary.
-The backup facilities might be available through the Department of Health and Human Services or local non-government organisations.
+The backup facilities might be available through the Department of Health or local non-government organisations.

 If parents are not sure whether suitable backup facilities will be available, they can direct their trustees to investigate the situation.
 If the facilities prove not to be available, the trustees can then be empowered to sell the house and hold the proceeds in trust for the person with a disability’s benefit.